sputnik1458/p2py/README.md

 This program uses 2048 bit RSA encryption, and no party except you has access to your private key.

-This program communicates with nodes for the purpose of keeping track of who is online.

 ## Usage
 You must know each other's external IP address.
 You can retrieve your own by running `dig +short myip.opendns.com @resolver1.opendns.com` in a shell.

-You may either create a Contacts entry for the computer you are trying to communicate with, or you can just directly enter the IP address or hostname.

 To exit out of a chat, simply type "exit".